storyblok/storyblok-svelte/README.md

 In order to link the storyblok components, you have to

 - Load them in components when calling `storyblokInit`

-> If you would like to use dynamic component loading, make sure to use the `StorybloKComponent`an use dynamic import when adding the components to your list.

 - Use the `storyblokEditable` svelte action on the root element of each component